×

 See if any of your friends are also interested in learning German, check local colleges and universities, or post an ad online.
 There are tons of online services, such as italki, that will connect you to language learners from all over the world.

-LingQ is a multifaceted language learning program which gives you access to varied learning materials, interactive activities, a customizable German library and the ability to set up group classes and tutoring sessions.
+LingQ is a multifaceted language learning program that gives you access to varied learning materials, interactive activities, a customizable German library and the ability to set up group classes and tutoring sessions.

 To have a professional German teacher or tutor chat with you, you can try Verbling.
 There are hundreds upon hundreds of great teachers there you can choose from, and then you can have one-on-one German sessions online, at your convenience.